m1gwings/ing-sw-cheatsheet/jml.md

   }

   InsiemeDiInteri s = new InsiemeDiInteri();
-  // Dalla specifica s è vuoto.
+  // Dalla specifica s è vuoto

   for (int x : a) {
     s.inserisci(x);